|

 1. Materials in electronic format will reflect the library’s collection development and acquisition policies

-2. Resources will offer some value or added enhancement to make it preferable to or a significant addition to other print resources
+2. Resources will offer some value or added enhancement to make it preferable to or a significant addition to other print

-3. Resources will be reviewed in a professional journal and/or researched at another library for content, access, support and cost
+3. Resources will be reviewed in a professional journal and/or researched at another library for content, access, support

 4. Resources should be updateable

-5. Resources selected may include internet-accessible databases, such as EbscoHost or a World Wide Web site that has been bookmarked and evaluated
+5. Resources selected may include internet-accessible databases, such as EbscoHost or a World Wide Web site that has been

 6. Library staff will review the content of such resources to ensure their continued value to the patrons